Reading group 2024

-The Ecoscenography Reading Group is a new virtual platform for theatre makers (and friends!) who are interested in exploring a variety of articles, books, plays and stories that forefront ecological ways of knowing.
+The Ecoscenography Reading Group is a virtual platform for theatre makers (and friends) who are interested in exploring a variety of articles, books, plays and stories that forefront ecological ways of knowing.
 The Reading Group events aim to take place once every couple of months, with each session focusing on a specific text (or series of texts) and featuring special guests to help generate dialogue for broader discussion.
-The event has been instigated as part of Ecoscenography’s engagement with the new PQ knowledge exchange platform.
+The event was originally instigated as part of Ecoscenography’s engagement with the new PQ knowledge exchange platform.
 Reading Group events are an informal gathering of like-minded people.

 Information about previous sessions listed below: